altcp/next_day_equity_outlook/README.md

 # Next Business Day Outlook

-A command line tool that provides a quantitative outlook for the next business day.<br/><br/><br/>
+A command line tool that provides a quantitative outlook.<br/><br/><br/>

 ## Overview

 The tool retrieves price information for the equity instrument of your choice.
 It then automates the basic quantitative work.
-What you will see as a result of this automation is the outlook for the next business day.<br/><br/><br/>
+At minimum, the automation provides an outlook for the next business day.<br/><br/><br/>

 ## Instructions for the use of a release
-Python 3.7.3 was the python version used.<br/>
+Python 3.8.5 was the python version used.<br/>
-You can, for example, use a Raspberry Pi or the Windows Subsystem for Linux once you have a correct python version installed.
+Ubuntu Server 20.04.2 LTS on Raspberry Pi 4B was the testing environment.
 <br/><br/>

 In the Linux Terminal navigate to the base folder:<br/>